ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/foreword.rst

 At ECMWF we have a comprehensive list of computational workflows called *suites* that produce both operational and research data.
-The design of these suites has evolved over time to a high level of complexity to the workflow management system (:ecflow-docs:`ECFLow </>`), incorporating a range of different styles and methodologies.
-Many recommendations for best practices and standards exist, but mainly only at working group level, thus serve mostly specific use cases and are not transferable across ECMWF.
-Especially the different requirements for research and operational suites presents challenges in maintaining a consistent approach.
+The design of these suites has evolved over time to a high level of complexity in the workflow management system (:ecflow-docs:`ECFLow </>`), incorporating a range of different styles and methodologies.
+Many recommendations for best practices and standards exist, but mainly only at the working group level, thus serving mostly specific use cases and not being transferable across ECMWF.
+The different requirements for research and operational suites present challenges in maintaining a consistent approach.

 Requirements of research and operational suites
 -----------------------------------------------